 The procedures of appellate courts consist of the rules and practices by which appellate courts review trial court judgments.
 Federal appellate courts follow the Federal Rules of Appellate Procedure.
 State appellate courts follow their own state rules of appellate procedure.
 In both state and federal jurisdictions, appeals are commonly limited to "final judgments."
 There are exceptions to the "final judgment rule," including instances of plain or fundamental error by the trial court, questions of subject-matter jurisdiction of the trial court, or constitutional questions.

 Usually, individuals may only file an appeal with the next higher court in the same system in which the case originated.
-For example, if persons want to file an appeal from a decision in a state trial court, normally they may file their appeals only to the state intermediate appellate court.
-The party who loses on appeal may next appeal to the next higher court in the system, usually the state supreme court.
+For example, if persons want to file an appeal from a decision in a state trial court, normally they may file their appeals only to the state intermediate court of appeals.
+The party who loses on appeal may then appeal to the next higher court in the system, usually the state supreme court.
 The state's highest court is almost always the final word on matters of that state's law.

 Costs of an Appeal